ashiboyman/SQLite/README.md

 # To Do
 ## -----------------
+- [x]add ui to login and register
+- []handle api response errors and set coockies when signup
 - []add password patterns an regex
-- []add ui to login and register and dashboard
+- [x]add ui to dashboard
 - []add proper error handling and messages
 - []create a proper database schema
 - []research nextAuth